Implications of a rapidly varying FRB in a globular cluster of M81: Acknowledgements

 \section{Acknowledgements}

-We thank Eliot Quataert for useful discussion on the evolution of double white dwarf merger remnants.
+We thank Eliot Quataert for useful discussion on the evolution of double white dwarf merger remnants and Jonathan Katz for insightful comments on an earlier version of the paper.
+We also thank the participants of the FRB2021 conference for their questions/comments while the work was presented.
 This work has been funded in part by an NSF grant AST-2009619.
 WL was supported by the David and Ellen Lee Fellowship at Caltech and Lyman Spitzer, Jr. Fellowship at Princeton University.
 PB was supported by the Gordon and Betty Moore Foundation, Grant GBMF5076.